angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 By default, Angular comes with Karma based testing out of the box, but it is possible to use Jest or other testing frameworks...
-Angular now even comes with the official, but still experimental `Jest` support, but the main downside is that it doesn't support running of the individual tests in IDEs or with help of `-- file-pattern` flag, so we're going to use plain Jest with `jest-preset-angular` package.
+Angular now even comes with the official, but still experimental `Jest` support, but the main downside is that it doesn't support running of the individual tests in IDEs or with help of `-- file-pattern` flag, so for now, we're going to use plain Jest with `jest-preset-angular` package.

 1. Remove Karma with `npm un karma karma-chrome-launcher karma-coverage karma-jasmine karma-jasmine-html-reporter`
 2. Install Jest and related packages `npm i -D jest jest-environment-jsdom jest-preset-angular @types/jest`